Exam Name Mapping Tool

 Modified on: Wed, 11 Aug, 2021 at 5:45 PM

 The Dose Index Registry (DIR) Exam Name Mapping Tool allows you to map or "tag" the study descriptions from your facility’s exams using a standard terminology.
 This standardization categorizes exams consistently across facilities so that appropriate comparisons can be provided in feedback reports.
 Consequently, DIR aggregated feedback reports, such as the DIR Executive Summary and QCDR Preview report, only include exams that you have tagged using the Exam Name Mapping tool.

 As of February 2019, the Exam Name Mappings tool supports both DIR CT and DIR Fluoro and DR exams.
 DIR CT exams are tagged using RadLex Playbook IDs (RPIDs), and DIR Fluoro and DR exams are tagged using ACR CommonTM Procedure names.

 For CT exams, a facility can supply the RadLex Playbook ID (RPID) number, if available, for each exam in the structured report data sent to the DIR via TRIADTM.
 If RPIDs are not available in your structured report data, you can use two other methods to map exam study description names to RPID values:

 You can perform this task yourself using our on-line Exam Name Mapping Tool.
-You can use the tool to select RPIDs for each of your exams, or build your own custom RPID if you believe one is needed.
-You only need to map an exam to an RPID once.
+You can use the tool to select RPIDs for each of your exams.

 You can contract with RadMapps, a certified vendor approved to perform the mappings on your behalf.